 Animal-themed light displays set to music (and real animals) are highlights at Lincoln Park Zoo’s ZooLights.
-Admission is free to see more than two million lights on display, plus ice sculptures being carved and carolers strolling the grounds (November 19–January 1, select days).
+Admission is free to see more than two million lights on display, plus ice sculptures being carved and carolers strolling the grounds (November 17–January 7, select days).

 There's nothing quite like immersing yourself in the sights and smells of your nearest Christkindlmarket.
 Roasted nuts, fresh pretzels, bratwurst, hot spiced wine, the sound of music, and the glimmer of sparkling Christmas ornaments—all in a cozy atmosphere.
 Whether it's in downtown Chicago, Wrigleyville, or Aurora, you don't want to miss the authentic German-style Christkindlmarket experience.

 There’s an equally dazzling display in north suburban Glencoe at the Chicago Botanic Gardens’ Lightscape.
-With huge light tunnels amid colorful light displays offer a one-of-a-kind experience the whole family can enjoy (November 11–January 8).
+Huge light tunnels amid colorful light displays offer a one-of-a-kind experience the whole family can enjoy (November 10–January 7).

 Families spend the whole day out at Rockford’s annual Stroll on State.
-A parade and family stroll starts the day.
-After that, you can meander around the area, taking horse-and-wagon rides, enjoying music and food, and visiting the elf houses.
-The evening tree-lighting celebration is capped off with fireworks and a synchronized light show along the banks of the Rock River (November 26).
+A parade and family stroll start the day.
+After that, you can meander around the area, take horse-and-wagon rides, enjoy music and food, and visit the elf houses.
+The evening tree-lighting celebration is capped off with fireworks and a synchronized light show along the banks of the Rock River (November 25).

-Make sure you plan a visit Hardy's Reindeer Ranch—the North Pole has moved to Central Illinois!
-Check out the Grand Prix style race track, pick a Christmas tree, stop by the fascinating gift shop and, of course, see the reindeer.
+Make sure you plan a visit to Hardy's Reindeer Ranch—the North Pole has moved to Central Illinois!
+Check out the Grand Prix-style race track, pick a Christmas tree, stop by the fascinating gift shop and, of course, see the reindeer.

 More than a century after the World’s Fair graced Chicago—and a killer stalked i...